vercel/next.js/readme.md

 _Note: `getInitialProps` can **not** be used in children components.
 Only in `pages`._

-You can also define the `getInitialProps` lyfecicle method for stateless components:
+You can also define the `getInitialProps` lifecycle method for stateless components:

 ```jsx
 const Page = ({ stars }) => <div>Next stars: {stars}</div>